monishshah18/MONISH-SHAH/README.md

 - Currently, Pursuing **Master's of Science in Computer Science** from  **University of Texas at Dallas**.
 - Currently, Working as System Analyst at **OIT, University of Texas at Dallas**.
-- Ex-Software Engineer at Crest Data Systems.
-Worked on Cutting Edge Technologies like Splunk, pytest, React JS, GraphQL, python.
+- Ex-Software Engineer at **Crest Data Systems**.
+Worked on Cutting Edge Technologies like **Splunk, pytest, React JS, GraphQL, python**.
 - Architected and Developed Automated **Open-Source Tool** pytest-splunk-addon which validates 75% features of Splunk Add-ons.
 - Completed **B. Tech.** in **Information Technology** from **Dharmsinh Desai University, Nadiad**.